Porcelain · Ceramic · Natural Stone · Large-Format

 Level the subfloor

 Tile cracks when the subfloor flexes or isn't level.
-We install cement backer board (1/4" HardieBacker) on wood subfloors, and use self-leveling compound on concrete where needed.
+We install 1/4" cement backer board on wood subfloors, and use self-leveling compound on concrete where needed.

 - 2